Srikanth1511/AR-SmartAssistant/README.md

 ## Getting Started

-1. Review [`CONTRIBUTIONS.md`](CONTRIBUTIONS.md) to understand the repository layout and documentation rules.
+1. Read the engineering constraints in [`CONTRIBUTING.md`](CONTRIBUTING.md).
-2. Read the documentation index in [`docs/README.md`](docs/README.md).
+2. Skim the documentation index in [`docs/README.md`](docs/README.md).
+3. Use the documentation workflow tips in [`CONTRIBUTIONS.md`](CONTRIBUTIONS.md) if you are extending the Markdown sources.
-3. Dive into the audio-only POC requirements inside [`docs/poc-audio-only/`](docs/poc-audio-only/), starting with [`requirements.md`](docs/poc-audio-only/requirements.md).
+4. Dive into the audio-only POC requirements inside [`docs/poc-audio-only/`](docs/poc-audio-only/), starting with [`requirements.md`](docs/poc-audio-only/requirements.md).